xuxiyang1993/continuous-grid-world/README.md

 <img src="https://github.com/xuxiyang1993/continuous-grid-world/blob/master/images/transition.png" width="140" height="255" />

 where v is fixed speed (2 pixel/s), and the time step (delta t) is assumed to be 1 second.
-Here we assume at next state s', the aircraft doesn't reach the goal state.
+Here we assume at next state s', the aircraft doesn't reach the goal state (so that the goal position don't need to be updated).

 ### Reward: